-Labour and Employment Comparative Guide - - Portugal
+Labour and Employment Comparative Guide

 3.5 Is there a statutory retirement age?
 If so, what is it?

-In Portugal, the statutory retirement age is currently 66 years and seven months.
+In Portugal, the statutory retirement age is currently 66 years and four months.
 There is no mandatory retirement age.
-Individuals can work after retirement.
+Individuals can continue to work after retirement.

 Early retirement is possible under certain conditions (eg, for arduous or hazardous jobs).